IoClaud/feed-reader-testing/README.md

 and downloading a ZIP.
 When you have the files ready on your computer (unzipped, if necessary), open the `index.html` file.

-If you are using a mobile device or just don't want to download anyting, you can [go to this URL](https://ioclaud.github.io/feed-reader-testing/) and start the game right away.

 ### Get started